Geometric theory of constrained Schr\"odinger dynamics with application to time-dependent density-functional theory on a finite lattice: Variational principle

 for $m=1,...,M$. \end{itemize} We further assume that the $M\times M$ symmetric matrix $K^{\psi_0}(0)$ defined in~\eqref{eq:matrix_M_TDVP} is invertible.
 Then there exists a maximal time $0<T'\leq T$ and \textbf{uniquely defined continuous functions} $t \mapsto v_1(t),...,v_M(t)$ on $[0,T']$ such that the solution $\psi(t)$ to the equation~\eqref{eq:TDVP} with $\psi(0)=\psi_0$ satisfies the constraints $\pscal{\psi(t),\cO_m\psi(t)}=o_m(t)$ for all $m=1,...,M$ and $K^{\psi(t)}(t)$ stays invertible for all $0\leq t<T'$. \end{theorem}

-Exactly as before we note that the invertibility of $K^{\psi(t)}(t)$ implies the full-rank condition~\eqref{eq:full_rank}, hence the stationarity of the action for the trajectory $\psi(t)$ provided by the theorem.
+Exactly as before we note that the invertibility of $K^{\psi(t)}(t)$ implies the full-rank condition~\eqref{eq:full_rank}, i.e., the invertibility of $S^{\psi(t)}$, hence the stationarity of the action for the trajectory $\psi(t)$ provided by the theorem.
 Also, the normalization $\|\psi(t)\|=1$ is automatic and the identity matrix should not be included in the list of the $\cO_m$'s, otherwise the matrix $K^{\psi(t)}(t)$ cannot be invertible.

 If we interpret the $v_m(t)$'s as some kind of time-dependent local potentials, the result is of the same spirit as the Runge--Gross uniqueness theorem~\cite{RunGro-84} for TDDFT, with the important difference that we get both existence and uniqueness, and that we do not need any analyticity~\cite{FouLamLewSor-16}.
 In the context of TDDFT on a finite lattice, Theorem~\ref{thm:TDVP_commuting} was sketched in~\cite{FarTok-12} and~\cite[Sec.~4]{RugPenLee-15}.
 Equation~\eqref{eq:condition_supp_TDVP} is then a discrete analogue of the continuity equation.